-- restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - · fines, warning letters or holds on post-approval clinical trials; - · refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product license approvals; - · product seizure or detention, or refusal to permit the import or export of products; or - · injunctions or the imposition of civil or criminal penalties.
+restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls;

+- fines, warning letters or holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product license approvals; - product seizure or detention, or refusal to permit the import or export of products; or - injunctions or the imposition of civil or criminal penalties.

 The FDA strictly regulates marketing, labeling, advertising and promotion of products that are placed on the market.
 Although physicians, in the practice of medicine, may prescribe approved drugs for unapproved indications, pharmaceutical companies generally are required to promote their drug products only for the approved indications and in accordance with the provisions of the approved label.
 The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses, and a company that is found to have improperly promoted off-label uses may be subject to significant liability.
+However, physicians may, in their independent medical judgment, prescribe legally available products for off-label uses.
+The FDA does not regulate the behavior of physicians in their choice of treatments but the FDA does restrict manufacturer's communications on the subject of off-label use of their products.